Shi-Kuo Chang

-Shi-Kuo Chang (張系國 (Zhāng Xìgūo, Chang^{1} Hsi^{4}-kuo^{1})) is a computer scientist and writer best-known for his science fiction novels and short stories.
+Shi-Kuo Chang (張系國 (Zhāng Xìgūo, Chang^{1} Hsi^{4}-kuo^{1})) is a Taiwanese-American computer scientist and writer best known for his science fiction novels and short stories.

 Life and career

 Chang was born in Chongqing in 1944 and grew up in Taiwan.
 After completing an undergraduate degree in electrical engineering at National Taiwan University, Chang arrived in the United States in 1966 as a graduate student.
-In 1967 he completed his masters degree at University of California, Berkeley, in Computer Science, earning his doctorate in 1969.
+In 1967 he completed his master's degree at the University of California, Berkeley, in computer science, then earned his doctorate from Berkeley in 1969.
 From 1969 to 1975, Chang worked as a research scientist at the Thomas J. Watson Research Center.
 In 1975 he joined the Department of Information Engineering at the University of Illinois Chicago, where he was appointed Director of the Information Systems Laboratory.
 Since 1986 he has been a professor of computer science at the University of Pittsburgh, serving as chairman of the department from 1986 to 1991.